rasbt/LLMs-from-scratch/README.md

 ## Hardware Requirements

 The code in the main chapters of this book is designed to run on conventional laptops within a reasonable timeframe and does not require specialized hardware.
 This approach ensures that a wide audience can engage with the material.
 Additionally, the code automatically utilizes GPUs if they are available.
+(Please see the [setup](https://github.com/rasbt/LLMs-from-scratch/blob/main/setup/README.md) doc for additional recommendations.)

 &nbsp;
 ## Bonus Material